 A federal tax lien is a legal claim against any property you own.
 If you owe the IRS back taxes, it can put a lien on something you own, such as your home.
 Having a lien on a property doesn’t mean the IRS will sweep in and take it away from you.
 However, if you decide to sell the property, the lien-holder — in this case, the IRS — gets the first claim to the assets from the sale.

 Before a tax lien can exist, the IRS has to send you a first notice requesting payment of your taxes.
-If you pay the requested amount, the tax lien won’t come into being.
+If you pay the requested amount, the tax lien won’t come into effect.
+If you do not pay your debt, the IRS can issue a Notice of Federal Tax Lien (NFTL).

 Tax liens are part of the public record, meaning anyone can see them.
 Having a lien on a property can make it more challenging to sell.

-After a lien is in place, the IRS usually only removes it once you pay the total amount of your debt.
+After a lien is in place, the IRS usually only removes it once you pay your debt in its entirety.
 Once you’ve paid the tax owed, the IRS releases the lien within 30 days.

 The IRS isn’t the only tax agency that can issue liens.
 State and local tax authorities can also put liens on your property if you owe taxes.
-Some local or state governments will sell liens to investors.
-The investors pay the taxes owed then attempt to collect the amount from the taxpayer.
+Some local or state governments will sell liens to investors who pay the taxes owed and attempt to collect the amount from the taxpayer.

 definition of a federal tax lien